hardenedpenguin/supermon-ng/docs/SIMPLIFICATION_SUMMARY.md

 1. Read `docs/CONTRIBUTING.md`
 2. Run `./scripts/dev-setup.sh`
 3. Use templates from `templates/` directory
-4. Follow patterns in helper classes
+4. Follow patterns in modular includes

+### For Feature Development
+1. Use appropriate template
+2. Follow modular organization patterns
+3. Document new functions and modules
+4. Test with provided scripts

-### For Existing Developers
+### For Customization
-1. Review `docs/DEVELOPER_GUIDE.md`
-2. Gradually migrate existing code using helper classes
+1. Copy `css/custom.css.example` to `css/custom.css`
+2. Modify user files in `user_files/` directory
-3. Use new component system for UI elements
+3. Use established configuration patterns
-4. Leverage plugin system for customizations
+4. Follow security best practices in documentation

 ## Conclusion

-These simplification efforts create a solid foundation for continued Supermon-ng development.
-The codebase is now more:

-- **Accessible** to new contributors
+The modernization effort successfully achieved its goals:

+- **✅ Better Organization** - Logical file structure and modular code
+- **✅ Improved Maintainability** - Smaller, focused files with clear responsibilities
+- **✅ Enhanced Documentation** - Comprehensive guides and examples
+- **✅ Preserved Functionality** - All features work exactly as before
-- **Maintainable** for long-term development
+- **✅ Future-Proofed** - Extensible patterns for continued development
-- **Secure** with built-in best practices
-- **Extensible** through plugins and components
-- **Documented** for easier understanding

-The changes preserve all existing functionality while establishing modern development patterns that will benefit the project for years to come.
+The codebase is now more approachable for new contributors while maintaining all the power and functionality that existing users depend on.
+This foundation supports continued evolution and improvement of the Supermon-ng project.